tynick/unifi_usage_wled_status/README.md

 Queries the WAN port to see how much data has been used (RX and TX) since the last time it was reset.

+Sends HTTP request to WLED to change colors based on data usage.

 ## reset_usage.sh

 Very simple script to reset the counters on the WAN port.